DesCLIP: Robust Continual Learning via General Attribute Descriptions for VLM-Based Visual Recognition: Discussions

-\section{Limitations}
+\subsection{Limitations}

-Observed in experimental trials, The effectiveness of our DesCLIP framework hinges on the language assistant (or real experts) being knowledgeable about the general attribute features of objects.
-This can pose challenges in certain applications that require indirect reasoning, such as StanfordCars \cite{krause20133d}, where it is difficult to accurately describe the representative features of a vehicle model associated with a specific license plate.
-Additionally, there are high standards for the quality of attribute descriptions; inappropriate prompts can introduce domain bias, ultimately hindering the ability of the Anchor-based embedding filter (\textbf{AEF}) to select highly relevant attribute features.
+Observed in experimental trials, the effectiveness of our DesCLIP hinges on the language assistant (or real experts) being knowledgeable about the general attribute features of objects.
+This can pose challenges in certain applications that require indirect reasoning, where it is difficult to accurately describe the representative features of a vehicle model associated with a specific license plate.
+Furthermore, our method may face limitations when expert knowledge is unavailable or when encountering OOD visual objects that are inherently difficult to describe.
+In such scenarios, approaches that mine patterns solely from single-modal visual representations (e.g., GDA) could be more effective, as they bypass the dependency on precise attribute descriptions and rely instead on direct visual regularities.